jmaghirang/jmaghirang/README.md

 📚 I minor in both Statistics and Digital Interactive Games.

-🌱 I’m learning SQL & Rust at the moment!
+🌱 I’m learning SQL as well as exploring UI/UX design!

+💬 Reach out to me on LinkedIn: https://www.linkedin.com/in/jmarghirang/

 😄 Pronouns: she/her